-We may consider exemptions if there are:
+We may consider exemptions from the requirements if there are:

-Applications are rare and usually arise from specific circumstances.
+Applications usually arise from specific circumstances.

 Managers must register scheme financial statements within 4 months of their balance date.
 Where a manager's balance date is not the same as its various schemes’ balance dates, this makes compliance difficult or impossible.
-This exemption allows managers to register scheme financial statements within 4 months after the balance date of the scheme.
+This exemption allows managers to register scheme financial statements within 4 months after the balance date of the scheme

 Public accountability at a glance

 Full NZ IFRS for for-profit entities, or full PBE standards for public benefit entities

 NZ IFRS RDR for for-profit entities, or PBE standards RDR for most public benefit entities